 Because it is right at the battery (in other words, it will 'carry' the entire max load of the RV), this fuse is rather large.

 We used a 50-amp fuse which is plenty for Kelly's rig (no inverter).
 Your RV may require a larger fuse.

 Your RV will come with a catastrophic fuse already, and it may be sufficient (depending on its capacity, location, etc).

 Kelly's rig had the fuse mounted in a horrible, very exposed location, and was pretty junky quality.

-No shocker here that an RV manufacturer didn't spring for a quality component.
+No shocker here that most travel trailers brands don't spring for a quality component.